In yesterday's Uncanny Automator 4.15 release, we introduced a huge number of new features, including…

 The new actions, of course, support our full range of triggers, so it’s easy to build detailed contact records around form submissions, site activity, ecommerce orders and more.
 Look for additional triggers and actions in an upcoming release!

-As a non-WordPress premium integration, ActiveCampaign uses our credit system so that free users an try it out and Pro users get unlimited usage.
+As a non-WordPress app integration, ActiveCampaign uses our app credit system so that free users an try it out and Pro users get unlimited usage.